-Catching golden hour in the city--
+Catching golden hour in the city-- the cause of my tardiness. |

 Last night, I got to see the rest of the UChicago cohort again, this time in a more casual setting.
 We had dinner at a restaurant in Berkeley called Jupiter.
 I was taking pictures in San Francisco and had decided to take BART to Berkeley.
 However, I accidentally boarded a Dublin/Pleasanton train, so I had to get off at the West Oakland station and wait for a Pittsburg/Bay Pt. train to come, which delayed my arrival to Berkeley by around 20 minutes (we had agreed to meet at 8 PM).